brollin/nextjs/modules/health/healthStory.md

 ### Early 2021

-I began learning about thoracic outlet syndrome (TOS) thanks to Dr Scott Werden's videos on YouTube.
+I began learning about thoracic outlet syndrome (TOS) thanks to [Dr. Scott Werden's YouTube channel](https://www.youtube.com/@tosmri).
 It overwhelmingly felt like the correct diagnosis for my condition.

-I saw a neurologist in San Francisco who administered a electromyography (EMG) test.
+In January, I saw a neurologist in San Francisco who administered a electromyography (EMG) test.
 This found nothing out of the ordinary.
 The neurologist interpreted it as showing that I did not have carpal tunnel syndrome or cubital tunnel syndrome, which I agreed with.

 However, she also told me that I was negative for neurogenic thoracic outlet syndrome.
 Other imaging results after this would show strong evidence that I had TOS.
-Many doctors familiar with TOS would say that an EMG cannot conclusively determine if someone has TOS, but my neurologist was of the other camp.
+Many doctors familiar with TOS would say that an EMG cannot conclusively determine if someone has TOS ([example](https://youtu.be/57YqZde9Z5I?si=Yum2fvWYGbO1qQYM&t=52)), but my neurologist was of the other camp.
 Had I not done my own research to understand this, I believe that my health could have been set back even further.
 I certainly look forward to the day when most neurologists have a basic understanding of TOS and our ability (or lack thereof) to detect it with different tools.

-It was in this month that I began seeing Steve Talajkowski, a physical therapist who understands TOS well.
+It was in this month that I began seeing Steve Talajkowski, a physical therapist who understands TOS well, given that he worked under Peter Edgelow, a well known TOS physical therapist.
 He gave me more confidence that this was what I was facing.
 However, after several sessions of physical therapy, he recommended that I consider different treatment given the severity of my condition and lack of improvement up to that point.

-I received Dr Scott Werden's MRI which is especially geared towards imaging TOS.
+I received Dr. Scott Werden's MRI which is especially geared towards imaging TOS.
 This confirmed that I had bilateral neurogenic thoracic outlet syndrome.
 Here is the summary:

 "No spinal stenosis.
 Bilateral multipoint soft tissue and bony compression of the brachial plexuses, with additional